 Formware 3D Slicer Review

 As a user of the Anycubic Photon and Wanhao D7+, like many I have struggled with the slicers that come with both machines.
-They both do an adequate job but it’s always an effort to get everything just right.
-I’ve used the XYZware Nobel slicer and Flashforge Flashprint to create supports, but there were always the issues with the automatic support generation putting supports in the wrong place and not being able to manually place supports in the right place.
+They both do an adequate job but it’s always an effort to get everything right.
+I’ve used the XYZware Nobel slicer and Flashforge Flashprint to create supports.
+Still, there were always issues with automatic support generation, such as putting supports in the wrong place and not being able to place supports in the right place manually.

-So when I saw the Formware 3D Slicer with its highly editable supports I thought that it might be right for me.
+So, when I saw the Formware 3D Slicer, which has highly editable support, I thought it might be right for me.
 Below are the features that I find the most useful.

-The Formware slicer has a very user friendly interface with the usual moving/scaling/mirroring/viewing options available in the main button bar.
+The Formware slicer has a user-friendly interface with the usual moving/scaling/mirroring/viewing options in the main button bar.

 Information about your model is displayed in the panel on the right, and a slider visually slices your model on the left.